Unsupervised Object Learning via Common Fate: Comparison to related methods

 To evaluate how well our method transfers to other settings, we trained our model on the RealTraffic dataset~\citep{ehrhardt2020relate}.
 As the resolution of the images is smaller in the RealTraffic dataset, we reduced the object size threshold to 64px and the minimal distance to the boundary to 8px for the object extraction.
 We trained the object model with the same architecture as used for the Fishbowl dataset.
 Due to the smaller dataset size, we trained the model for 600 epochs and reduced the learning rate only after 400 epochs.
 As the videos in the dataset were all recorded from the same stationary traffic camera, we did not train a background model but used the mean-filtered background directly.
 In contrast to the aquarium dataset, the object positions and sizes are not distributed uniformly for this dataset.
 For the scene model, we therefore sample directly from the empirical joint distribution of object positions and sizes (extracted from the object masks obtained by the motion segmentation).

-In \cref{fig:comparison-on-realtraffic}, we compare samples from our model to other models for which results on the RealTraffic dataset have been reported by \cite{ehrhardt2020relate}\footnote{http://geometry.cs.ucl.ac.uk/projects/2020/relate/}.
+In \cref{fig:comparison-on-realtraffic}, we compare samples from our model to other models for which results on the RealTraffic dataset have been reported by~\cite{ehrhardt2020relate}.
 Overall, our model transfers well to this real world setting, given that our model is used largely unchanged.
 In comparison to the GAN-based RELATE and BlockGAN, the samples from our model look slightly more blurry.
 However the results from our method clearly improve over the VAE-based GENESIS model.

 The adaptation of the scene statistics as described above works well for the object position, as the cars are correctly positioned on the street only.
 We consider the possibility of this straight-forward adaptation to novel scene statistics to be a nice advantage of our object-centric modeling approach.
 In the future, this could be improved further by, e.g., learning to sample latent variables conditioned on the object positions.